drbean/curriculum/conversation/psych/slides.md

 % by Dr Bean (高來圭) at https://github.com/drbean/curriculum/tree/master/conversation/psych
 % Thu Feb 23 20:58:49 CST 2017

+# Semester plan

+## Units

+- Week 7, 8: Chapter 7
+- Week 9, 10: Chapter 8
+- Week 11, 12: Chapter 9
+- Week 13, 14: Chapter 10
+- Week 15, 16: Chapter 11
+- Week 17, 18: Chapter 12

+## Book

+- First 4, last 2 pages of each unit
+- A conversation recorded in class and uploaded to moodle about a topic in the unit

+## Exam

+- Jigsaw activity in groups of 3
+- Conversation competition in pairs with Dr Bean (2 rounds for each pair)

 # Autism

 ## What is Autism